Demi Lovato Tears Up During Powerful 2020 Grammys Performance

 Audience and viewers alike cheered her on after she was done singing her latest single, which also hit the iTunes store.
 Many were moved by her lyrics and emotional performance, so much so that she received a standing ovation.

-Along with her jaw-dropping performance, Demi looked angelic in a white ball-gown that encompassed the stage with its billowing bottom.
+Along with her jaw-dropping performance, Demi looked angelic in a white ball-gown by Christian Siriano that encompassed the stage with its billowing bottom.
 The design also featured a blazer-like top, with a plunging neckline, and shimmery material that glimmered in the stage lights.

 "As painful as it is to be reminded and to relive, she doesn't want to forget," a source previously told E!
 News ahead of her Grammy Awards performance, which was announced earlier in the month.
 "The songs are extremely raw and emotional for her.
 It's going to be a big moment for her to share with the world and open herself up like this."